shamalle/calculate-sum-mnist/README.md

 March, 2021

 # calculate-sum-mnist
 With the help of different set ups of neural networks, classify pairs of MNIST data set samples, calculating their sum.
+[Open code and output](/calculate-sum-mnist.html)

 ### Visualisation of goal (positive and negative example)